GovWizely/webservices/README.md

 ### Dynamic APIs

-Admin users can create and administer search APIs from uploaded CSV, TSV, JSON, XLS, or XML files.
+Admin users can create and administer search APIs from uploaded files or from URLs.
+The file formats supported include CSV, TSV, JSON, XLS, and XML.
 The initial admin user created with the `db:devseed` task has the `admin` flag set to true already.
 To toggle an existing user, you can do this from the Rails console:

-    email = "admin@rrsoft.co"
+    email = "admin@example.co"
     u = User.search(filter: { bool: { must: { term: { email: email } } } }).first
     u.update_attribute(:admin, true)

 To create an API, click the `+` next to the Dynamic APIs subnav heading.

+To refresh a URL-based api, you can periodically call the rake task to check for updates.
+Pass the `api` field from the DataSource as a parameter:

+    bundle exec rake endpointme:import[business_service_providers]

 ### Specs